SLA to host guided hike to Mt. Morgan and Mt. Percival

-HOLDERNESS — Join the Squam Lakes Association on Feb.
-19 from 9 a.m. to 3 p.m. for a ~5.5 mile winter hike along the Morgan/Percival loop.
-We will meet between 8:45 a.m. and 9 a.m. at the Morgan/Percival trailhead on the north side of NH-113, about 5.4 miles from the 113/US-3 junction.
-We plan to hike up the Mt.
+HOLDERNESS — Join Squam Lakes Association for a 5.5-mile winter hike along the Morgan Percival loop on Wednesday, Feb.
+19, 9 a.m.-3 p.m.
+Hikers will meet at 8:45 a.m. at the Morgan Percival trailhead on the north side of New Hampshire Route 113, 5.4 miles from the 113 junction with U.S. Route 3.
+The group will hike up the Mt.
 Morgan Trail, eat lunch at the Morgan lookout, and continue to Mt.
-Percival along the Crawford-Ridgepole Trail.
-We will return to the parking lot via the Mt.
+Percival along the Crawford Ridgepole Trail.
+Hikers will return to the parking lot on the Mt.
 Percival Trail.

-Although hikers may be familiar with the trails around Squam Lake during the summer, winter hiking in the region can provide a different perspective, and new appreciation, of the area.
-Participants will hear about current conservation work around Squam Lake and opportunities for members of the community to get involved in these efforts.

-Participants should bring appropriate clothing, water, packed lunch, and snowshoes and/or micro-spikes depending on conditions.
-The SLA can provide snowshoes for up to six participants.
+Winter hiking can provide a different perspective of the region.
+Hikers should bring appropriate clothing, water, a packed lunch, and snowshoes or micro-spikes.
+SLA can provide snowshoes for six participants.

-For more information, or to sign up for this Adventure Ecology program, go to the SLA website (squamlakes.org) or call the SLA directly at 603-968-7336.
-The SLA offers a variety of programs throughout throughout the winter covering different aspects of lake and forest ecology and local conservation efforts.
-These programs are led by the Lakes Region Conservation Corps Americorps members and are free and open to the public.

 (0) comments